Where are your programs located?

 Complete a quick volunteer form here.
 If you need more information, contact our Volunteer Manager via email or at (678) 999-9262.
 Individuals must be at least 18 years old, attend an orientation, and complete a criminal background check to volunteer at Jerusalem House.

 Do all of the residents have AIDS?

 All of the residents at the Program for Adults have AIDS.
-The mothers at the Family Program and the residents in the Scattered Site and New Horizons programs must be HIV+ to qualify for residency.
+All of the heads of household in other programs must be HIV+ to qualify for residency.

 Do the children have AIDS?

 We have had several HIV+ children at Jerusalem House since the Family Program opened in 1997.